-Market Volatility: While crypto markets are (in) famously volatile, canny day traders can make regular profits simply by knowing how to take advantage of that volatility and flipping their crypto assets several times a day.
+Market Volatility: While crypto markets are notoriously volatile, astute day traders can make consistent profits simply by understanding how to capitalize on that volatility and flipping their crypto assets several times per day.

-Constant Market Access: While the name “day trading” is adapted from conventional stock market trading, the strategy is a bit different in the crypto space because unlike the stock market, the crypto market never really closes.
+Constant Market Access: While the term "day trading" is derived from traditional stock market trading, the strategy in the crypto space is slightly different because, unlike the stock market, the crypto market never truly closes.

-This means that while day traders still operate day-to-day, they can still observe market trends even when trades are not being made.
-This can help them to keep abreast of developments and put them in a good position to strike and execute their preferred trades at the right time.
+This means that while day traders continue to operate on a daily basis, they can still observe market trends even when no trades are being executed.
+This can assist them in staying on top of developments and putting them in a position to strike and execute their preferred trades at the right time.

-Market Volatility: While this is an advantage for a savvy day trader, it can also be a disadvantage.
-The famously chaotic nature of the crypto market means that a tweet from a CEO or any other market disruptor somewhere can turn the market on its head and leave you with a loss if you’re not out ahead of whatever is causing the volatility at any given point.
+Market Volatility: While this can be advantageous for a savvy day trader, it can also be detrimental.
+Because of the crypto market's notoriously chaotic nature, a tweet from a CEO or any other market disruptor somewhere can turn the market on its head and leave you with a loss if you aren't ahead of whatever is causing the volatility at any given point.

-Smaller profits: While the opportunity to make smaller profits over a short period exists, the market does not jump enough over the period of executing a day trade to bring a substantial profit.
-This means that when crypto assets go on a bull run, day traders will get only a small portion of the profits gained.
+Smaller profits: While there is the possibility of making small profits in a short period of time, the market does not move enough in a day trade to yield a significant profit.
+This means that when crypto assets experience a bull run, day traders will only receive a small portion of the profits.

 1. Can I execute the day trading strategy on the Obiex app?